-Let’s unpack the mysteries of agency pricing…
+Let’s unpack the mysteries of marketing agency pricing…

 BUYING MARKETING SERVICES IS LIKE BUYING A CAR

-THE AGENCY BUSINESS PRICING MODEL REVEALED
+THE ADVERTISING AGENCY PRICING MODEL REVEALED

 THE HOURLY RATE